Karam-Allahham/CW2025/README.md

 #Maintenance

-Refactor: extract BoardRenderer and InputHandler from GuiController
+Refactor: extract BoardRenderer and InputHandler from GuiController which improves SRP and simplifies testing
+Refactor: extract GameLoop from GuiController to separate timing responsibilities from UI code which improves SRP and simplifies testing